nodecopter/nodecopter.com/pages/2013/zurich/jan-23.md

 <h2 id="sponsors"><a href="#sponsors">Sponsors</a></h2>

+[Nelmio](http://nelm.io/) is sponsoring the venue and drinks.
+We are still looking for companies willing to sponsor or lend us AR drones (CHF 300).
-We're still looking some sponsorships to cover the costs for the venue and to get some drones. <a href="mailto:j.boggiano@seld.be">Get in touch</a> if you're interested.
+<a href="mailto:j.boggiano@seld.be">Get in touch</a> if you're interested.

 <hr>